Ministers in the UK have been ridiculed for trying to ban the term “pregnant women” — as it could offend transgender parents.

 The civil servants’ intervention has infuriated feminists, who branded it the latest example of “making women unmentionable”.

-In Australia this week, the Nursing and Midwifery Board has been slammed for trying to remove the word ‘woman’ from their code of conduct.
+In Australia the Nursing and Midwifery Board has been slammed for trying to remove the word ‘woman’ from their code of conduct.

 The board had proposed replacing the word ‘woman’ with ‘person’ so as not to offend females who identify as men, but that idea was shot down when complaints flowed in from around Australia.

-The new Code of Conduct for Midwives, due to come into effect from March 1, 2018 will now retain the phrase ‘woman-centred’.
+The new Code of Conduct for Midwives, which was due to come into effect from March 1, 2018 will retain the phrase ‘woman-centred’.

 Australian College of Midwives spokeswoman Sarah Stewart said it was important to protect women’s identity.